the spe ecosystem

 ACTIVE NETWORK DEVICES

 Managed and unmanaged switches and media converters complete the SPE network infrastructure.
-As an interface to the standard Ethernet, the switches contain the familiar RJ45 or SFP interfaces.
-Separate media converters are used to connect SPE networks with other media types such as 2- or 4-pair copper cables, optical cables or wirelessly, for example via WLAN access points.
+As interface to the standard Ethernet, the switches contain the well-known RJ45, SFP or optical interfaces.
+Separate media converters are used to connect SPE networks with other media types such as 2- or 4-pair copper cables, optical cables or on radio, for example via WLAN access points.

-If the connected devices are also to be supplied via remote power, the switches or media converters must support PoDL or additional PoDL injectors are necessary.
+If the connected devices are also to be supplied via remote power, the switches or media converters must support Power over Data Line (PoDL) or additional PoDL injectors are required.

 WHAT IS THE SPE ECOSYSTEM?

-The SPE Ecosystem describes all hardware components necessary for successful Single Pair Ethernet communication, but also standards with information on network design as well as potential application areas in which the technology can be used.
-The unifying element is the international standard for an industrial SPE mating face - IEC 63171-6/-7 (hybrid SPE + Power).
+The SPE ecosystem describes all hardware components necessary for successful Single Pair Ethernet communication, but also standards with information on network design as well as potential application areas where the technology can be used.
+The unifying element is the international standard for the industrial SPE mating faces - IEC 63171-6/-7.